Placemaking—the act of making better places and spaces for entire communities—is part science, part art.

 Initially, I&C was curated to get people excited about science as part of Alfred P. Sloan’s nationwide Science on Screen program, introducing Innovation Quarter cornerstones like—you guessed it—innovation to the public by exploring the intersections of art and science.
 Yet, it has blossomed into a community event carefully curated to appeal to an inclusive audience, inviting all to enjoy Bailey Park and the facilities that thrive here.

 Desai believes in the importance of representation in film.
 She carefully selects the films for each Innovation & Cinema season to include inclusive and diverse movies, making sure directors, producers, actors and more are women and people of color.
-This year, Innovation & Cinema features girls and women on the big screen.
+This year, Innovation & Cinema features films about taking “Flight.”.

 Add this season of Innovation & Cinema to your calendar.